 Under current management, KPN has been foundering.
 It ran into financial trouble as increasing use of smartphones began eating into margins in the Netherlands, where it is the dominant carrier.
 Customers with smartphones ditched KPN's highly priced SMS text messaging service masse for cheaper Internet-based services, and KPN's profits plunged.

 Then KPN paid more than it had expected to the Dutch government in an auction for fourth generation mobile licenses, loading its balance sheet with debt.

 In May, the company was forced to issue 3 billion euros worth of new shares an offering that Movil helped underwrite.
 Even after the share issue, KPN carried 9.5 billion euros in net debt at the end of the second quarter.

 KPN recorded a second-quarter net profit of 107 million euros on sales of 2.94 billion euros.
 Its book value was 5.5 billion euros.
 Slim's bid values the company's stock at 10.2 billion euros.

 Although the latest developments leave the KPN takeover in limbo, they won't affect another important deal: KPN's proposed sale of its German E-Plus unit to Telefonica SA of Spain for $11.4 billion in cash and shares.
 Telefonica plans to merge E-Plus with its own German arm.

-Earlier this week, Movil gave its "irrevocable commitment" to the E-Plus sale.
-The Foundation said Thursday it also endorses selling the German deal, so it is virtually certain to be approved at a KPN shareholders' meeting Oct.
+Earlier this week, Movil gave its "irrevocable commitment" to the E-Plus sale after helping KPN's boards negotiate more favorable terms than they had initially settled for.
+The Foundation said Thursday it also endorses selling the German arm, so that is virtually certain to be approved at a KPN shareholders' meeting Oct.
 2.